SanDiegoCodeSchool/loopback-headless-cms/README.md

 ## How to Launch the Project

+=== LFW TODO ===

 ## Guidelines for Contributing

 This project is open source and open to outside contributions!
-If you are interested in pitching in, [read the contribution guide by clicking here](https://www.github.com/SanDiegoCodeSchool/loopback-headless-cms/docs/contributing.md)
+If you are interested in pitching in, [read the contribution guidelines by clicking here](https://www.github.com/SanDiegoCodeSchool/loopback-headless-cms/docs/contributing.md)